NadaAlakad/pdsnd_github/README.md

 ### Credits
 Credit to Mr. Islam Hisham from Udacity and to Udacity team for all great lessons and effort to help us learn, great job!
+Also all the thanks to Misk academy and my beloved country KSA ...